 How to apply for funding through a call

-Since September 1, 2019, partner organizations are required to have a code of conduct to prevent and respond to sexual exploitation and abuse (SEA) in place to apply for development funding.
-Find our approach and expectations at: Sexual exploitation and abuse in international development.
+Since September 1, 2019, to apply for development funding, organizations must have a code of conduct in place to prevent and respond to sexual exploitation and abuse.
+Find our approach and expectations at: Sexual exploitation and abuse in international development..

 When Global Affairs Canada wants to work with multiple partners to achieve specific results in international development, it launches a call.
 A call follows a comparative process.
 The projects that receive funding will be those that represent the best fit for the specific call.
 This means those initiatives which best: